Skyedge1903/Dev_wumpus_/README.md

-🐍 Wumpus World Solver 🌍
+# Wumpus World Solver :video_game:

-This project demonstrates a heuristic-based approach to solving the classic Wumpus World problem using Python.
-The Wumpus World is a grid-based environment where the player's goal is to navigate through the grid to find the gold while avoiding dangers such as pits and a deadly Wumpus creature.

-🔍 Approach:
-The approach for solving the Wumpus World problem is based on a heuristic search algorithm, using a modified version of the A* algorithm.
-The use of a heuristic approach is suitable for this problem, as it efficiently navigates the environment using partial information to make informed decisions.

-The approach involves iterative exploration of the environment while updating the probabilities of dangers (pits) and the Wumpus creature's presence in each cell.
-The `probe` and `cautious_probe` functions are used to gather information about the type of cell, intelligently collecting information about adjacent cells without risking the player's life.

-The probabilities are updated based on the obtained information, and decisions are made based on these probabilities.
-This reflects an intelligent approach to solving the Wumpus World problem, making use of heuristic search and probability techniques to make efficient decisions while minimizing risk.

-📊 Cost Calculation:
+## Introduction :wave:

+This README provides an overview of the Wumpus World Solver code.
+The code implements a solver for the Wumpus World environment, a classic artificial intelligence problem.
+The solver uses a modified version of the A* algorithm to navigate the world, collect information, and ultimately find the optimal path to the goal.
+Let's dive into the details of the code! :mag:

+## Code Overview :computer:

+The code utilizes a modified version of the A* algorithm to explore and navigate the Wumpus World environment.
+Here's how it works:

+1. The solver initializes the Wumpus World environment.
+2. The code defines a function `suiv` to calculate the adjacent cells of a given cell.
+3. The `convert` function is used to convert cell coordinates to matrix indices.
+4. The solver iterates through multiple iterations to explore and gather information in the environment.
+5. The solver maintains a dictionary `ma_dimension` to track the probabilities of hazards and wumpus presence in each cell.
+6. The solver calculates the type of each cell using the `probe` or `cautious_probe` functions from the Wumpus World environment.
+7. The solver updates the probabilities in `ma_dimension` based on the information obtained.
+8. The solver evaluates and iteratively updates the probabilities to make informed decisions.
-The project also calculates the total cost of exploration and displays the average cost over multiple iterations.
-This provides a measure of performance and improvement of the algorithm, allowing for comparison and analysis of different strategies.
+9. The solver calculates the total cost of exploration and displays the average cost over multiple iterations.

-🚀 Getting Started:
-To run the Wumpus World solver, make sure you have the required libraries and dependencies installed.
-Then, simply execute the Python script to see the solver in action!

-🔗 Dependencies:
+## How to Use :rocket:

+1. Import the necessary Wumpus World library.
-- `lib.wumpus2`: A library that simulates the Wumpus World environment.
+2. Run the code with the library to solve the Wumpus World environment.

-💡 Note:
-- The solver's approach is written in Python and focuses on heuristic-based exploration and probabilistic decision-making.
-- The README is written in English to provide a clear understanding of the project's approach and details.

-👏 Enjoy solving the Wumpus World problem using this heuristic-based approach and learn more about intelligent decision-making in uncertain environments!
+3. Observe the solver's progress and the average cost of exploration.

+## Additional Information :information_source:

+- The code includes comments for understanding each section's functionality. :memo:
+- Modify the solver's behavior by adjusting the exploration and decision-making strategies. :wrench:
+- The solver's performance can vary based on the Wumpus World environment's configuration. :game_die:

+Feel free to explore the code and experiment with different strategies to tackle the Wumpus World challenge! :video_game: